Vanessa outside her home

 A day in the life of a waste picker in the Kibera slum

 Vanessa, 24 years old, wakes up in her home after spending the night in complete darkness.
 She has no electricity, and no access to clean water.
-Sitting amongst rubbish that has spilled over from the dumpsite, Vanessa lives in a make-shift tent made of tarpaulin sheets and leftover material she is found.
+Sitting amongst rubbish that has spilled over from the dumpsite, Vanessa lives in a make-shift tent made of tarpaulin sheets and leftover material she has found.
 She lives close to the railway line, and she’s scared that the train could fall on her home at night.

 Vanessa walks to the dumpsite where she starts work sorting through waste and picking out items she can take to the recycling centre in exchange for money.
 The waste pollutes the nearby river, and she and her fellow waste pickers work to clean this up, collecting and sorting as they go.
 While she is there, Vanessa might find leftover food to eat hidden amongst the waste.
 She doesn’t earn enough to pay for food, water, and electricity.